josifoski/noteshell/README.md

 For search in all files on linux
 grep -rin "some text" /pathtofolder/*.txt

+Hint: When entering part of node name in
+speedy ComboBox (5.th element on top) if it is
+autocompleted just hit on tab key.

 You can rearrange nodes with drag-drop.
 For node names use only latin letters, numbers and _
 Of course you can use utf8 inside your notes.